conradhalling/jekyll-theme-chirpy/_posts/2024-05-31-otter-river-day-two.md

 was unpleasant, with narrow city streets, a lot of traffic, and no bike lane.
 However, I didn't see another way to get through.

-At mile 22.5, I stopped at Crocker Playground in West Fitchburg for half an hour to eat lunch.
+At 12:30 p.m., after I had ridden 22.5 miles, I stopped at Crocker Playground in West Fitchburg for half an hour to eat lunch.
 There were no restrooms at this park.

 ![Rest break at Crocker Playground in West Fitchburg](rest-break-at-crocker-playground-in-west-fitchburg.png){: width="800" height="600" }_Rest break at Crocker Playground in West Fitchburg_